berkeman/glansigt/_posts/2019-06-28-image_processing.markdown

   - processing is carried out in parallel, and
   - book keeping of relations between input and output images is automatic.

+in this post we will look at how this can be carried out in practice.

-### Parallel Image Processing
+### Parallel Image Processing Example

+Let's assume that we want to create thumbnails of a large number of jpeg images stored in a certain directory.
+This is an operation that is ideal for parallel processing, since resampling an image is a computationally expensive task and images are independent of each other.

+### Two Storage Models

+It is trivial to write simple parallel programs using the Accelerator.
 There are two fundamentally different approaches to storing images for parallel processing using the Accelerator:

-  1. as individual files, or
+  1. as individual image files, or
-  2. using the Accelerator's datasets for streaming processing
+  2. using the Accelerator's datasets for streaming processing.

 The second approach, using datasets, is the preferred choice, but we'll have a look at both to see how they work.

-#### Using Independent Image Files
+#### Using Image Files Directly
-Let's assume that we want to create thumbnails of a large number of jpeg images stored in a certain directory.
-To speed up the processing, we want to processes images in parallel.
-Using the Accelerator it is trivial to parallelise processing.

-To keep numbers low, let's assume that we are going to use three parallel processes.
+To keep things simple, let's assume that we are going to use three parallel processes.
+A parallel program may split the list of all input filenames into three slices and send these lists to thee different processes.
+Each process reads, transforms, and writes one image at a time, see the figure below

 <p align="center"><img src="{{ site.url }}/assets/image_files.svg"> </p>